BIOGRAPHY

 Photograph by Wai Lok Cheung

-She has been appointed to the London Symphony Orchestra’s 2023-2024 Soundhub scheme.
-She is the winner of the 2023-2024 Richmond Concert Society’s Muriel Dawson Composition Award.
-She was awarded the 2015 Priaulx Rainier Prize, won second prize in the South African Music Rights Organisation’s Overseas Scholarship Competition for Composers in 2014, and won the South African College of Music's orchestral composition competition in 2014.
+Following her appointment to the LSO’s Helen Hamlyn Panufnik Composers’ Scheme in 2025/26, Amy has been commissioned to compose a new 10-minute piece for the LSO.
+The work will premiere in an upcoming concert at the Barbican Hall during the 2027/28 season.
+She was selected for the LSO’s 2023/24 Soundhub scheme and won the 2023/24 Richmond Concert Society’s Muriel Dawson Composition Award.
+She was awarded the 2015 Priaulx Rainier Prize, she won second prize in the South African Music Rights Organisation’s Overseas Scholarship Competition for Composers in 2014, and she won the South African College of Music's orchestral composition competition in 2014.

 Amy has held multiple residencies with Académie du Festival d’Aix-en-Provence, including the Chamber Music Residency in 2022, and was commissioned by Festival d'Aix to co-create a site-specific chamber opera for Aix en Juin in the same year.
 In 2021, she was commissioned to write a new orchestration of Pauline Viardot’s salon opera Cendrillon for Guildhall School’s 2021 Autumn opera season, and was composer-in-residence with the London City Orchestra in 2016.